❓What❓

 - Recent, “prior” heparin exposure: if patient has received heparin within the previous 90 days (especially <30 days), persistent circulating autoantibodies can result in immediate HIT upon heparin re-exposure, which can result in anaphylaxis within 30 minutes after a heparin bolus

-- No heparin exposure: if clinical presentation fits, must be open to possibility of monoclonal gammopathy of thrombotic significance due to native autoantibody production.
-(Notably, this most often occurs after major surgery or infections.)
+- Spontaneous (i.e. no exposure): if clinical presentation fits, must be open to possibility of monoclonal gammopathy of thrombotic significance due to native autoantibody production.
+(Notably, this most often occurs after major surgery or infections.
+In theory, ELISA antibody & SRA testing should be ⊕, but there are reports of isolated MGTS requiring PF4-enhanced platelet-based testing for confirmation due to ELISA/SRA negativity.)

 Thrombocytopenia, ↓ Depth ↓